kjjindal/java-basic/README.md

 and Click on run button

-show all ouyputs in sequence
+show all outputs in sequence